SergeyFM/SergeyFM/README.md

 * IoT projects for cars (Brightbox, C-Cars),
 * Banking and payment systems (Ingenico, Blockchain startup).

-💻 After years of working in pre-sales, around 2020 I decided to make a 180° turn towards system development and programming.
+💻 After years of working in pre-sales, around 2020 I made a 90° turn towards system development and programming.
 I started with CodeWars achieving 3kyu level in C++ and Kotlin, then I applied that knowledge to real-world projects, some of which you can find here on GitHub.
 <br> <br> <img src="https://www.codewars.com/users/SergeyFM/badges/large?theme=light">
 ***
 > The world of programming isn't uncharted territory for me,  but it's still hard to learn to code well.